VKorpelshoek/GridTrackNet/README.md

 ### Formula Variable Definitions
-- TP (True Positive): when the model correctly predicts the location of a ball within a frame being less than 4 pixels from the true ball location.
+- TP (True Positive): The model correctly predicts the location of a ball within a frame being less than 4 pixels from the true ball location.
-- TN (True Negative): when the model correctly predicts no ball visible within a frame.
+- TN (True Negative): The model correctly predicts no ball visible within a frame.
-- FP1 (False Positive Type 1): when the model predicts the presence of a ball within a frame, but its predicted location is more than 4 pixels away from the true ball location.
+- FP1 (False Positive Type 1): The model predicts the presence of a ball within a frame, but its predicted location is more than 4 pixels away from the true ball location.
-- FP2 (False Positive Type 2): when the model incorrectly predicts the presence of a ball within a frame while there is no ball visible.
+- FP2 (False Positive Type 2): The model incorrectly predicts the presence of a ball within a frame while there is no ball visible.
-- FN (False Negative): when the model incorrectly predicts the absence of a ball within a frame while there is a ball visible.
+- FN (False Negative): The model incorrectly predicts the absence of a ball within a frame while there is a ball visible.

 ## References
 1. N. -E. Sun et al., "TrackNetV2: Efficient Shuttlecock Tracking Network," 2020 International Conference on Pervasive Artificial Intelligence (ICPAI), Taipei, Taiwan, 2020, pp. 86-91, doi: 10.1109/ICPAI51961.2020.00023.